cielo24/Docs/api/source/use_cases.rst

 The following delineates the simplified steps involved:

-1. Login via account credentials.
+#.
+Login via account credentials.
-2. Create job.
+#.
+Create job.
-3. Specify media file URL or upload the media file.
+#.
+Specify media file URL or upload the media file.
 A media file is either an audio or video file.
-4. Make request to perform a transcription task.
+#.
+Make request to perform a transcription task.
 Specify:

-    a.
+##.
 Fidelity: MECHANICAL, PREMIUM or PROFESSIONAL fidelity transcription.
-    b.
+##.
 Priority ECONOMY, STANDARD or PRIORITY.

-5. Wait for callback URL or poll task status for completion.
+#.
+Wait for callback URL or poll task status for completion.
-6. [**Option**] Request transcript.
+#. [**Option**] Request transcript.
 Specify format of transcript (e.g. standard, time coded, replace slang, etc.).
 Request can be made multiple times for a given job (i.e. multiple requests can be made for multiple output types).
-7. [**Option**] Request caption file.
+#. [**Option**] Request caption file.
 Specify format of caption file (e.g. SRT, DFXP, lines per caption file, characters per caption line, etc.).
 Request can be made multiple times for a given job.
-8. [**Option**] Request complete element list.
+#. [**Option**] Request complete element list.
 A complete list of all words and transcription codes is returned.
 In addition to the words, the following additional information is provided for each word: confidence score, starting time, ending time, preferred display format, and surrounding punctuation.

 Request from Media File and Corresponding Transcript
 ----------------------------------------------------